Showing posts with label New Hampshire. Show all posts

 Background

 New Hampshire is known as the "Granite State," and for good reason.
 Granite outcrops are found throughout the state, as well as the adjoining states of Maine and Vermont.
 In the past, numerous quarries mined the hard and durable stone, sending the products throughout the northeast United States.
 Redstone Quarry in North Conway (formerly its own town of Redstone) operated from the mid-1800s until 1948.
 It featured both pink and green granite at one site, which is unusual.
 For many years, the Boston and Maine Railroad owned the quarry.
 The railroad used finished stone for train stations, while rubble and waste product served as track bedding.
-Columns and finished blocks were sent to Boston and other cities.
+The quarry sent columns and finished blocks to Boston and other cities.

 Panatomic-X film